codenvibes/alx-system_engineering-devops/0x1A-application_server/README.md

 File: [README.md]()
 </summary>

-Let’s serve what you built for AirBnB clone v2 - Web framework on web-01.
+Let’s serve what you built for [AirBnB clone v2 - Web framework]() on `web-01`.
 This task is an exercise in setting up your development environment, which is used for testing and debugging your code before deploying it to production.

 Requirements: